Iscariot474/CLOUD-Note-Pad/README.md

 ## 🤔 Why Use Cloud Notes?

 - **Tired of Confluence?**
-  Us too.
-We made something more fun.
+  Me too.
+I made something more fun.
 - **Want markdown, but also emojis?**
   You got it.
 - **Need search, but hate boring search bars?**
-  We make finding notes feel like a treasure hunt.
+  I make finding notes feel like a treasure hunt.

 ---